ryantd42/NY-Legislative-Git/2023/S7565B-2023/bill.md

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Rules  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Rules  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  recommitted to the Committee on Environmental Conservation in accordance with Senate Rule 6,  sec.
+8  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee